learn-co-students/oo-basics-v-000/README.md

 those genres.
 What does this mean, then?

 It means that something else needs to happen in our `genre=` method.
-We need to somehow update our `GENERS` constant in that method.
+We need to somehow update our `GENRES` constant in that method.
 So, let's do that!

 ```ruby
 # book.rb